MikePacey/Lancaster-HEC/docs/gpu.rst

 As GPU jobs will also require a certain amount of CPU resource and the compute node's main memory, these values also need to specified in a job request.
-Be aware that the compute node's main memory is separate to the GPU's own memory - while the former needs to be requested in the job, each requested GPU is available only to the job that requested it.
-As each job gains access to the whole of each requested GPU's memory, there's no need to specify resource request for GPU memory in the job.
+Be aware that the compute node's main memory is separate to the GPU's own memory and so needs to be requested in each job.
+Jobs don't need to request GPU memory - as each job requests dedicated GPUs, the whole of each requested GPU's memory is made available to the job automatically.

 .. note::

   Take care when requesting CPU and (main) memory resource in GPU jobs, as claiming too much of either will result in little (or no) resource for other GPU jobs on the same node.
-If a job's performance is significantly increased by large amount of CPU resource, it's likely that the application is not making good use of the GPU and would best run as a CPU-only job.
+If a job's performance is significantly increased by large amounts of CPU resource, it's likely that the application is not making good use of the GPU and would best run as a CPU-only job.

 Multi-node GPU jobs